GliozzoJ/missSNF/README.md

 install("./missSNF");
 ```

-4. Now miss-SNF can be used as a every R package:
+4. Now miss-SNF can be used as every R package:

 ```
 # Load package